endormi/awesome-dj/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

+## How to create a PR?

+- Fork it!
+- Create your branch: `git checkout -b my-new-branch`
+- Commit your changes: `git commit -am 'Added django security'`
+- Push to the branch: `git push origin my-new-branch`
+- Submit a pull request
+- Add your username and link to [authors](https://github.com/endormi/django/blob/master/AUTHORS.md)

+> Follow the examples below.

-For adding or updating django packages and/or updating docs (other than packages):
+### For adding or updating django packages and/or updating docs:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.